How to File Your Delaware Franchise Tax On Time

 How to pay the Delaware Franchise Tax

 If you already have a tax preparer, they might do this for you.
-It’s a good idea to ask, and many will handle it free of charge (Pilot Tax, for example, will take care of this for you).
+It’s a good idea to ask, and many will handle it free of charge (Pilot Tax, for example, will take care of this for you for free).

 Visit Delaware’s website for paying the tax, click on “Pay Taxes / File Annual Report,” and enter your information as prompted.
 If you don’t know your Business Entity File Number, you can search for your company here (but make sure you get it right—you don’t want to accidentally pay someone else’s tax!)